Extra pearls in graph theory: Stability

 \item Assume $v$ is a vertex in $R$.
 Consider the graph $R'$ obtained from $R$ by replacing each edge from $v$ by a non-edge, and each non-edge from $v$ by an edge (leaving the rest unchanged).
 Show that $R'$ is a Rado graph if and only if so is $R$. \end{enumerate}

 \end{thm}

-\begin{thm}{Exercise} Assume the set of vertexes of a Rado graph is partitioned into two subsets.
-Show that the subgraph induced by one of these subsets is Rado. \end{thm}

-\parit{Hint:} Let $P$ and $Q$ be the induced subgraphs in the Rado graph $R$.
-Assume $P$ is not Rado; that is, there is a pair of finite vertex sets $V$ and $W$ in $P$, such that any vertex $v$ in $R$ that meet the Rado property for $V$ and $W$ does not lie in $P$ (and therefore it lies in~$Q$).
-Use the pair of sets $V$ and $W$ to show that $Q$ is Rado.

 \begin{thm}{Exercise} Let $R$ be a Rado graph.
-Assume that $Z$ is the set of all vertexes in $R$ adjacent to a given vertex $z$.
+Assume that $Z$ is the set of all vertices in $R$ adjacent to a given vertex $z$.
 Show that the subgraph induced by $Z$ is Rado. \end{thm}